NatGuyton/check_http_improved/README.md

 ## Note to self/roadmap

 - json output
-- custom header capability?
+- preset cookie capability?
 - do not verify https cert
-- specify IP for URL / do not use DNS
+- specify IP for URL / do not use DNS (needs transport adapter, similar to https://github.com/RhubarbSin/example-requests-transport-adapter/blob/master/adapter.py)